Term of the Moment

 Algorithms Make Mistakes

 Deep learning algorithms can be fooled.
 A famous example is mistaking a muffin for a chihuahua dog.
-This verification test is used to ensure the viewer is a human, and images such as these can confuse an algorithm.
+This CAPTCHA test is used to ensure the viewer is a human, but images such as these can confuse an algorithm.
 However, more advanced deep learning systems can, in fact, differentiate between them (see CAPTCHA).

 Deep Learning in the Hierarchy

-Deep learning is a part of machine learning, which is a major category of artificial intelligence (AI).
+Deep learning is a part of machine learning, which is the major category of artificial intelligence (AI).